 - Business Impact Assessment (BIA) and Risk Appetite assessments are performed.

 - Accuracy and system health is assessed by way of quarterly BCP drill exercises.

 - The BCP drill result metrics are used to generate areas for improvement and actions setting.

-- Finally, an annual management review is held to keep the business leaders abreast of the action progress, resourcing requirements and the contributing responsibilities of Organisation within Ribbon.
+- An annual management review is held to keep the business leaders abreast of the action progress, resourcing requirements and the contributing responsibilities of organisations within Ribbon.

 The five major elements of our BCMS:

 - Risk assessments are performed with the Executive Management team, to decide which facilities and functions are to be analyzed in terms of their relative vulnerability and potential impact of disruptions.
 Reputational, operational and financial risks (among others) are taken into account, and a heat map is developed to enable prioritization for the Business Continuity Plan.

 - Business Impact Analysis (BIAs) are performed for each facility and major business function, beginning with

 thehigher-risk entities.
 In a BIA, all major buildings, equipment, processes, human resources, suppliers and IT systems are identified, rated based on their criticality in achieving operational objectives, and an estimated time to recover is determined.